nilsvu/Evergreen/README.md

 ---

 ## Contact

 Evergreen was created and is maintained by [Nils Fischer](http://www.viwid.com) ([@knlyy](https://twitter.com/knlyy)).

 ## Roadmap

-The beta status of this framework mostly means that I haven't quite finished writing the documentation yet.

-Before finalizing a 1.0 release, I would greatly appreciate some professional opinions on the API and architecture.
-Any suggestions via Email ([n.fischer@viwid.com](mailto:n.fischer@viwid.com)) or Tweet ([@knlyy](https://twitter.com/knlyy)) are very welcome!
+The beta status of this framework mostly means that I would greatly appreciate some professional opinions on the API and architecture before finalizing a 1.0 release.
+Any suggestions via Email ([n.fischer@viwid.com](mailto:n.fischer@viwid.com)) or Tweet ([@knlyy](https://twitter.com/knlyy)) are very welcome.

 ## License

 Evergreen is released under the MIT license.
-See LICENSE.md for details.
+See [LICENSE.md](LICENSE.md) for details.